-808. Each Type B(U) and Type C package design shall require unilateral approval, except that:
+808. Each $Type\ B(U)$ and $Type\ C\ package\ design\ shall\ require\ unilateral\ approval$, except that:

-- (a) A package design for fissile material, which is also subject to paras 814-816, shall require multilateral approval. - (b) A Type B(U) package design for low dispersible radioactive material shall require multilateral approval.

-809. An application for approval shall include:
+- (a) A package design for fissile material, which is also subject to paras 814-816, shall require multilateral approval. - (b) A Type B(U) package design for low dispersible radioactive material shall require multilateral approval. - 809.
+An application for approval shall include: - (a) A detailed description of the proposed radioactive contents with reference to their physical and chemical states and the nature of the radiation emitted;

-- (a) A detailed description of the proposed radioactive contents with reference to their physical and chemical states and the nature of the radiation emitted. - (b) A detailed statement of the design, including complete engineering drawings and schedules of materials and methods of manufacture. - (c) A statement of the tests that have been carried out and their results, or evidence based on calculations or other evidence that the design is adequate to meet the applicable requirements. - (d) The proposed operating and maintenance instructions for the use of the packaging. - (e) If the package is designed to have a maximum normal operating pressure in excess of 100 kPa gauge, a specification of the materials of manufacture of the containment system, the samples to be taken and the tests to be made. - (f) If the package is to be used for shipment after storage, a justification of considerations to ageing mechanisms in the safety analysis and within the proposed operating and maintenance instructions. - (g) Where the proposed radioactive contents are irradiated nuclear fuel, the applicant shall state and justify any assumption in the safety analysis relating to the characteristics of the fuel and describe any pre-shipment measurement required by para.
-677(b). - (h) Any special stowage provisions necessary to ensure the safe dissipation of heat from the package considering the various modes of transport to be used and the type of conveyance or freight container. - (i) A reproducible illustration, not larger than 21 cm × 30 cm, showing the make-up of the package. - (j) A specification of the applicable management system as required in para.
-306. - (k) For packages which are to be used for shipment after storage, a gap analysis programme describing a systematic procedure for a periodic evaluation of changes of regulations, changes in technical knowledge and changes of the state of the package design during storage. - 810.
+- (b) A detailed statement of the design, including complete engineering drawings and schedules of materials and methods of manufacture; - (c) A statement of the tests that have been carried out and their results, or evidence based on calculative methods or other evidence that the design is adequate to meet the applicable requirements; - (d) The proposed operating and maintenance instructions for the use of the packaging; - (e) If the package is designed to have a maximum normal operating pressure in excess of 100 kPa gauge, a specification of the materials of manufacture of the containment system, the samples to be taken and the tests to be made; - (f) Where the proposed radioactive contents are irradiated nuclear fuel, the applicant shall state and justify any assumption in the safety analysis relating to the characteristics of the fuel and describe any pre-shipment measurement required by para.
+677(b); - (g) Any special stowage provisions necessary to ensure the safe dissipation of heat from the package considering the various modes of transport to be used and the type of conveyance or freight container; - (h) A reproducible illustration, not larger than 21 cm × 30 cm, showing the make-up of the package; - (i) A specification of the applicable management system as required in para.
+306. - 810.
 The competent authority shall establish a certificate of approval stating that the approved design meets the requirements for Type B(U) or Type C packages and shall attribute to that design an identification mark.